2010 Machil encounter: Background

 On 29 April 2010, an army source, Bashir Ahmad Lone offered a job to the victims and promised ₹2000 earning a day.
 Lone was sent to them by another two army sources, Abdul Hamid and Abbas Ahmad.
 When the victims reached near LoC, army sources handed over them to 4 Rajputana Rifles at RS.
 50,000 each and later they were killed in a fake encounter by Rajputana Rifles soldiers at the Line of Control and labelled them as Pakistani militants.
 The next day after killing the victims, the army issued a statement claiming they prevented infiltration attempted on the Line of Control by the three Pakistani-origin militants.
 It also claimed that they recovered weapons, including the 5 AK-47, ammunition and Pakistani currency from the militants.
 After the trio from Nadihal village suddenly disappeared, their families started searching for the victims but they returned with empty handed and later filed a missing report with a nearby police station.

 The police investigation revealed that the trio were killed in a fake encounter after obtaining call detail records of the victims.
 According to police, trio were present in Thayen village, Kalaroos of Kupwara when they were killed in Machil area.
 The family of one of the victims, Riyaz stated that Bashir Ahmad Lone offered a good job opportunity to Riyaz at the border.
 Riyaz Ahmad Lone, 20 was working at a mechanical shop in Sopore while another victim, Shahzad Ahmed Khan, 27 was a fruit seller and Mohammad Shafi Lone, 19 was working as a laborer.

 The victims left their homes on 27 April for a job meeting with Lone.
-However, they were asked to come after a some days.
+However, they were asked to come after some days.
 During the police interrogation, driver of the vehicle which was used by the army sources confessed that he took the trio from Nadihal village to Kupwara.
 After the victims were killed, army buried them in Machil, however Jammu and Kashmir Police played a central role and brought the bodies for burial in a local graveyard.
 The faces of the victims were painted with black colour after army labelled them militants.